 - Department prosecutors have vigorously prosecuted the most notorious national and international violent gangs operating in U.S. cities and along the Southwest border, including:

-- MS-13 in North Carolina, Maryland and California;
+- MS-13 in North Carolina, Maryland, Virginia, Washington, D.C. and California;

 - Bloods and Vice Lords in Tennessee;